Self-test Your AVS Device

 Your required self-test checklists vary depending on your product and the features and capabilities that your product supports.
-Within each checklist, the tests you’ll execute as part of self-testing also vary.
+Within each checklist, the tests you’ll run as part of self-testing also vary.

 Amazon requires you to complete and pass all core self-tests for all devices.
 The Amazon testing team designed each self-testing category to help you meet customer expectations and avoid issues as you develop, prototype, and prepare your product for commercial release.

 Does your Alexa integration function the way customers expect?
-To check, execute the functional self-tests described in the Alexa Voice Service (AVS) Functional Requirements.
+To verify, run the functional self-tests described in the Alexa Voice Service (AVS) Functional Requirements.
 Amazon requires you to complete and pass each self-test in the applicable list for all devices seeking certification.

 Review the self-test setup information

-Review the setup information in each self-test checklist before executing the tests.
-Under the Test Information tab, you'll find details on the number and types of devices required for testing, Alexa and Amazon account requirements, digital assets, and third-party applications needed to execute the related tests.
+For each self-test checklist, review the setup information before executing the tests.
+Under the Test Information tab, review the details on the number and types of devices required for testing, Alexa and Amazon account requirements, digital assets, and third-party software needed to run the related tests.

-As you design your customer’s product experience, follow all AVS UX Design Guidelines to achieve a seamless Alexa experience.
+As you design the user experience for your product, follow all AVS UX Design Guidelines to achieve a seamless Alexa experience.
 Amazon requires you to complete and pass each self-test in the UX Self-test Checklist for all devices seeking certification.
 UX self-testing requires no special setup.

 Download the UX Self-test Checklist (Login to your Amazon developer account for access.)

 The Amazon Developer Services Agreement requires that developers implement all reasonable security measures to prevent unauthorized access to the Alexa Service.
-Review our Security Requirements for details, and submit the required one-page security requirements agreement form.
+Review the AVS Security Requirements for details, and submit the required one-page security requirements agreement form.

 Download the Security Requirements form and requirements guide (Login to your Amazon developer account for access.)

-For hands-free devices with Alexa-Built-in, acoustic testing ensures your product is capable of interacting with Alexa’s voice system.
-You'll test how well Alexa hears audio and responds through on-device microphones and speakers.
-Use the Scoresheets described in each section of the Acoustic Testing Guide, which covers how to set up a test room environment, recommended equipment, test materials, steps, and capturing results.
+For hands-free devices with Alexa-Built-in, acoustic testing ensures your product is capable of interacting with the Alexa voice system.
+Acoustic testing verifies how well Alexa recognizes audio utterances and responds through on-device microphones and speakers.
+Use the Scoresheets provided with the Acoustic Self-test Checklists, which covers how to configure a test room environment, recommended equipment, test materials, test steps, and capture results.
+Log in to your Amazon developer account for access to the checklists.

 Download the Music Self-test Checklist (Login to your Amazon developer account for access.)